Here is the cleaned version with literature-supported claims and references only at the end (no in-text citations).

 What You Need to Know About Sciatica Relief

 That electric shock running down your leg stopped you mid-step.
 The burning sensation radiating from your lower back to your foot makes sitting unbearable.
 You need immediate relief for sciatica pain, and you need it now.
 As many as 43% of adults will experience sciatica at some point in their lives, making this one of the most common pain complaints doctors hear.
-The sciatic nerve runs from your lower spine through your buttocks and down each leg.
+The sciatic nerve runs from your lower spine through your buttocks and down the back each leg.
 When something compresses or irritates this nerve, the result ranges from mild tingling to debilitating pain.
 Understanding what actually works for fast relief separates effective treatment from wasted time and money.
 Doctronic.ai can help you assess your symptoms and determine the best course of action based on your specific situation.

 Common Causes of Nerve Compression